downplay/jarl-react/ROADMAP.md

 ## Integrations

 *   React Native (largely just needs a replacement for the Link component, maybe a Provider which uses memoryHistory?)
-*   Better support for Redux, perhaps enabling navigation via dispatch, consider Saga support
-*   Considering `redux-saga` support ...
-I have a great story for this, but it's non-trivial and might wait until v1.1

 ## Misc task

-*   Fix isActive to work via RouteMapper hierarchy to support partial paths and query strings
 *   Really hard to debug errors caused by badly constructed routes. e.g.

 ```js